US attorneys general to file lawsuit against Trump over foreign payments, reports say

 The lawsuit, which will be filed in the U.S. District Court of Maryland, will be the second of its kind related to emoluments.
 An ethics non-profit, restaurant group and hotel events booker alleged Trump violated the emoluments clause.

 The Justice Department on Friday argued that the plaintiffs in that lawsuit lack the legal standing to sue because they cannot allege enough harm caused by Trump’s businesses.
-Justice Department lawyers also contended that Trump hotel revenue is no an improper payment under the Constitution.
+Justice Department lawyers also contended that Trump hotel revenue is not an improper payment under the Constitution.